AdrianBonpin/crkbd-wired/README.md

 I've made this hex config as a way for people to easily get into these types of keyboards since I myself came from an 80% myself.
 If you want a precompiled file, just download the

+**Update**
+- Added Vial and Via Support through `crkbd-vial.hex`

+*Vial Firmware Issues*
+- Memory Issues due to vial and via
+- No Tap-dance due to OLED

 **Features**
 - RGB Matrix
 - Custom Slave OLED Splash